fangjess/CMPT135/week3.md

 - ``delete`` given an address, will delete what it points to
   - double deletion is always an error.
   - deleting an array, use ``delete[] arr``

+- You can point to 1 past the size of your array (incrementing in a for loop for example...)